HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01/connect_to_server.md

 ### Connect to TTN

-In the HT-M01 gateway, only the server address and port need to be configured.
+In the HT-M01 gateway, need to configure the gateway ID, server address and port.

 The TTN's router addresses for different region: